 Why We Were Able to Have a Stress Free Wedding Week

 In short, we planned it that way.
-From the beginning we planned to have all of the work and planning completed 2 weeks before the wedding date.
-With the help of our wedding binder, we created a planning schedule that allowed us to be ready ahead of time.
+From the beginning we planned to have all of the work and planning completed 2 weeks before the wedding date with out stress thanks to our wedding binder, we created a planning schedule that allowed us to be ready ahead of time.
 I have said it all along, planning is key.
 Our weekly wedding planning family meetings were the key to making sure everything got done well and on schedule.
 We also made sure to schedule in a buffer of time in case something didn’t go as planned.

 IF for some reason we didn’t get the decorating done on Wednesday, we had plenty of time Friday to finish up.
 Thankfully we didn’t need that time so we were able to relax.
 The decorating went smoothly because it was planned.
 Everyone knew what they were in charge of getting done and they did their work and then helped the next person get their work done.
 All of the decorations and supplies were organized in bins so that items that went together were together.
 The grandmothers of the groom sat at a table and rolled the silverware in the napkins and attached the napkin rings.
 They also built the cupcake boxes.
 My mother ironed the cloth tablecloths that we decided to use for the head table while my father vacuumed.
 All this was happening while tables were being moved in and set up and everything else was being decorated.
 It worked as a well-oiled machine, for the most part, because we were organized.